 - Place the flank steak in a baking dish.

-- Layer the bacon slices on top, cover and refrigerate for at least 6 hours or overnight.
+- Cover and refrigerate for at least 6 hours or overnight.

 - Slice the steak into quarter inch thick slices and thread each slice onto a skewer.